ezart/merle/docs/README.md

 }
 ```

-PortPublic is now 80 (from 8080), the standard HTTP port.
-PortPublicTLS is
-443, the standard HTTPS port.
-Both ports should be open in the firewall.
-The
+PortPublicTLS is 443, the standard HTTPS port.
+Both ports should be open in
-Thing will autocert HTTPS certificates from Let's Encrypt.
+the firewall.
+The Thing will autocert HTTPS certificates from Let's Encrypt.

 Setting User to "admin" forces HTTP Basic Authentication to prompt for user and
 password.
 If user entered is not the same as User ("admin" in our example),